himalaya-quant/hq-synapse/README.md

 ## 🔑 Design Notes

-- Uses `msgpack` for compact and fast I/O.
+- Uses MessagePack for compact and fast I/O.
 - Stdin communication starts with a 4-byte payload length (Little Endian), followed by the packed data.
 - All stderr logs are passed through to a dedicated stream for debugging.
 - Output is routed to a stream so the consumer can listen to responses or logs if needed.